 In order to conduct clinical trials of our product candidates, we will need to manufacture them in large quantities.
 Currently, our product candidates are manufactured in small quantities for use in various preclinical studies and our ongoing Phase 1/2 clinical trial of NC318.
-We intend to expand our manufacturing capacity, including to provide drug supply of NC318 for future clinical trials.
-If one or more of our product candidates progress to late-stage development, we may incur additional significant expenses in the further expansion and/or construction of manufacturing facilities and increases in personnel in order to manufacture product candidates in sufficient quantities.
-We cannot assure you that we will be able to successfully manufacture product candidates at a larger scale in a timely or economical manner, or at all.
+We intend to expand our manufacturing capacity, including to provide drug supply of NC318 for future clinical trials, which will require us to incur significant expenses.
+If one or more of our product candidates progress to late-stage development, we may incur additional significant expenses in the further expansion or construction of manufacturing facilities and increases in personnel in order to manufacture product candidates at a larger scale in a timely or economical manner, or at all.
 If we are unable to successfully increase our manufacturing scale or capacity, the development, testing and clinical trials of our current or future product candidates may be delayed or infeasible, and regulatory approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.